marl-book/codebase/README.md

 Algorithm implementations with emphasis on ***FAST*** iteration of ***MARL*** research ideas.
 The algorithms are self-contained and the implementations are focusing on simplicity and speed.

+All algorithms are implemented in _PyTorch_ and use the _Gym_ interface.

 <h1>Table of Contents</h1>

 - [Getting Started](#getting-started)